jup-ag/space-station/guides/4-perpetual-exchange/4-how-it-works.md

 Positions where the trader's collateral less fees and less unrealized losses is less than 0.5% of the position size will be liquidated.

-Extra fund from position closure will be returned to the trader automatically.

 ### Oracle

 Jupiter Perps always use Pyth oracles on the trading prices and chart data.
 However, there are 2 types of Pyth oracles, the `mainnet-beta` oracle and the `pythnet` oracle.